 The small (and stunning) city of Florence offers a great balance between city living and village life.
 Tuscany has its own airport, so it’s easy to travel in and out of Florence for business or pleasure.

-For expats looking to advance their careers, it’s an excellent choice for anyone in the financial or pharmaceutical industries.
+For expatriates looking to advance their careers, it’s an excellent choice for anyone in the financial or pharmaceutical industries.

-Florence is home to many expats, and it’s a beautiful city that’s easy to navigate and full of interesting and exciting things to do.
-It’s easy to feel comfortable in Florence, especially if you prefer a calm lifestyle to hectic city living.
+Florence is home to many foreigners, and it’s a beautiful city that’s easy to navigate and full of interesting and exciting things to do.
+It’s easy to feel comfortable in Florence, especially if you prefer a calm lifestyle compared to hectic city living.

 Life for International Citizens in Bologna

 The safe, walkable city of Bologna is known for being welcoming and friendly to expats.
 It functions as one of Europe’s main educational centers and holds exceptionally high standards for education.

 For music lovers, it’s also one of Italy’s leading cultural centers (and a recognized UNESCO City of Music).